* [chore] update latest deps, ensure readme up to date * remove double entry

 The Mastodon API has become the de facto standard for client communication with federated servers, so GoToSocial has implemented and extended the API with custom functionality.

-If you're used to using Mastodon with Tusky or Pinafore, you'll find using GoToSocial a breeze.
+If you're used to using Mastodon with Tusky or Semaphore, you'll find using GoToSocial a breeze.

 Granular post settings